 The Indian telecom industry has been in the grip of consolidation ever since the trading of spectrum licenses was legalized in October 2015.
 In the interest of increasing competition, innovation, and facilitating businesses, the Department of Telecommunications (DoT) liberalized the spectrum and allowed telecom companies to transfer their airwaves rights, subject to certain restrictions .
 Videocon Telecommunications took the lead and monetized its spectrum rights by selling it to Idea in several circles soon after the liberalization move.
 Market consolidation in the telecom industry is not peculiar to India.
 In the United States, Direct TV was acquired by AT&T to reduce customer churn and new customer acquisition costs.
 As market players chose to offer quad-play services to customers, consolidation became the most efficient option in the saturated US mobile phone market.
-In Europe, Iliad-Telefonica-Hutchison has come together to synergies its operations and consolidate the quad-play market in Italy.
+In Europe, Iliad-Telefonica-Hutchison have come together to synergies its operations and consolidate the quad-play market in Italy.
 Recently, Vodafone Idea has revealed its new integrated brand identity – Vi (read as ‘We’), using just the initials of both Vodafone and Idea.
 It is now shorter, simpler, and references both brands.

 On 20th March 2017 Board of Directors of Vodafone India and Idea jointly announced the merger between them.
 The approval of the merger was given by the Department of Telecommunication in July 2018.
 The National Company Law Tribunal gave the final approval to the Vodafone-Idea merger on August 30, 2018.
 On 31st August 2018, the merger was completed and the Board of Directors decided to name their newly merged entity as Vodafone Idea Ltd. The Vodafone-Idea Ltd is headed by Kumar Mangalam Birla as the Chairman, with CEO of the company as Balesh Sharma.
 On analysis of the market share of revenue and subscribers, the merger made this entity the largest company in the Indian telecom sector.
 Under the terms of the agreement, Vodafone’s stake is 45.2% of the total market shares in the merged entity, the Aditya Birla Group stake is 26% and the rest of the shares are held by the public.
 It was later decided that both the brands will continue to operate under their ongoing brand names.